seed-rs/seed-homepage/markdown/structure.md

 To start your app, call the `seed::App::build` method, which takes the following parameters:

-- An `init` function which accepts an initial routing, initial orders, and outputs an [Init struct](https://docs.rs/seed/0.4.1/seed/struct.Init.html), wrapping the initial model
+- An `init` function which accepts an initial routing, initial orders, and outputs an [Init struct](https://docs.rs/seed/0.4.1/seed/struct.Init.html) (imported in the prelude), wrapping the initial model.
 - Your update function
 - Your view function